oscdoctest/Qi-Docs/docs/indexes.rst

   public class Simple
   {
-    [Key]
+    [QiMember(IsKey = true, Order = 0) ]
     public DateTime Time { get; set; }
     public State State { get; set; }
     public Double Measurement { get; set; }
   }

   QiType simpleType = QiTypeBuilder.CreateQiType<Simple>();
-  simpleType.Description = "Basic sample type";

 To read data that is located between two indexes, ordered by the Key, define both a start index and an end index.
 For DateTime, use ISO 8601 representation of dates and times.
 For example, to query for a window of simple values between January 1, 2010 and February 1, 2010, you can define indexes and query as follows.

 ::

-  IEnumerable<Simple> values =
+  IEnumerable<Simple> values = await
   client.GetWindowValuesAsync<Simple>(simpleStream.Id,
-    "2010-01-01T08:00:00.000Z","2010-02-01T08:00:00.000Z").GetAwaiter().GetResult();
+  "2010-01-01T08:00:00.000Z","2010-02-01T08:00:00.000Z");

 More information about querying data can be found in `Reading Data <https://qi-docs.readthedocs.org/en/latest/Reading_Data.html>`__.